Eliza Howell Park

 Eliza Howell Park is a public park in Brightmoor, Detroit, Michigan.
+The park lies just north of Rouge Park and contains the confluence point between the upper and main Rouge River branches.
 Howell Park, east of Telegraph Road between Fenkell Avenue and Schoolcraft Avenue, has 250 acre of land, making it the fourth largest park in Detroit; this is about one fourth of the area of Belle Isle or .25 sqmi.
 A greenway links Howell with Stoepel Park.
 Howell has a 1.5 mi nature trail that, in 2009, was recently constructed.

 History

 The family of Eliza Howell, a real estate developer in Metro Detroit, gave 138 acre of that land to the City of Detroit in the 1936.
 The 1936 deed restriction states that the city is required to maintain the land as a public park.

 In the Spring of 2009 the City of Detroit stopped mowing Howell and other parks in order to save money.

 In 2010 Chazz Miller, a Detroit artist, and several volunteers painted plywood cutouts of butterflies as part of the "Papillion Effect ("Papillon" is French for butterfly"), an anti-blight campaign.
 Miller added several butterflies to the nature trail at Howell Park.